HansenChristoffer/GoAddons/CONTRIBUTION.md

 ## License

-By contributing, you agree that your contributions will be licensed under its [license].
+By contributing, you agree that your contributions will be licensed under its [license](LICENSE).